New gene tests for germs quickly reveal source of infections | The Japan Times

 “He had multiple blood tests, chest X-ray, CAT scan, you name it,” she said.
 “I thought, this doesn’t make sense, why aren’t we getting any answers?”

-The Karius test revealed unusual oral bacteria in his lungs, suggesting he’d inhaled some while choking on the burger.
+The Karius test revealed unusual oral bacteria in his lungs, suggesting he had inhaled some while choking on the burger.

 An even more unusual story emerged when Dr. Amir Khan, an infectious disease specialist at Carle Foundation Hospital in Urbana, Illinois, ordered a Karius test for 47-year-old Ryan Springer, who doctors first suspected of having cancer.